 Medicare health and prescription drug plans can decide not to participate in Medicare for the coming year.
 In these cases, your coverage under the plan will end after December 31.
-Your plan will send you a letter about your options before Open Enrollment.
+Your plan will send you a letter explaining your options.
 If this happens:

-- You can choose another plan during Medicare Open Enrollment between October 15-December 7.
-Your coverage will begin January 1. - You'll also have a special right to join another Medicare plan until February 28, 2018. - You'll have the right to buy certain Medigap policies within 63 days after your plan coverage ends.
+- You can choose another plan between October 15-December 7.
+Your coverage will begin January 1. - You'll also have a special right to join another Medicare plan until February 29, 2020. - You may have the right to buy certain Medigap policies within 63 days. after your plan coverage ends.